-Communicating sustainability concepts to the community at large is a challenge, given the flood of misinformation in the mainstream media.
-This can be quite challenging, because these projects focus on public policy but need to make scientific concepts, technical data, and moral & ethical & moral issues clear and engaging to the public.
+Communicating sustainability concepts to the community at large is a challenge, especially considering the flood of misinformation in the mainstream media.
+Effective communication can be quite challenging, because we often need to make scientific concepts, technical data, and moral & ethical & moral issues clear and engaging to the public.

-Note: This internship is available with a graphic design focus for qualified students.
+Note: This internship is usually also available with a graphic design focus for qualified students.

 ? — Send an email to internship coordinator Peter Crownfield